JvanKatwijk/ada-dab/README.md

 an ada implementation of a dab decoder

 Just to freshen up my knowledge of the Ada programming langage (after a period of over 20 years) a - simplified - version of the dab software was encoded in Ada.
+The Ada version differs in some architectural points from the sdr-j-dab C++ version.
-The software is - as always - a version 0.0x, however, on my PC it does work with the dabstick, the SDRplay and the Airspy.
+The Ada software is - as always - a version 0.0x, however, on my PC it does work with the dabstick, the SDRplay and the Airspy.

 For compiling the program you will need
 a.
 Ada (preferably Gnat)